 What are the responsibilities and job description for the JUVENILE PROBATION OFFICER III position at Glynn County Government?

-The position of Probation Officer III is responsible for providing oversight and counseling to juvenile offenders placed on supervision with the Court.
+Summary: The purpose of this classification is to be responsible for providing oversight and counseling to juvenile offenders placed on supervision with the Court.

 - Provides probationary supervision for a caseload of juvenile offenders.